Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Addressing Potential Discrimination or Issues

-• Users have the right to report any discrimination faced during travel.
+• Users have the right to report any discrimination they face during travel.

 • Transport providers should have clear procedures for handling and resolving such complaints.